 Facility Directory.
-We may include your name, your location, and a general description of your medical condition in a facility directory.
 This directory will not be shared with anyone outside the facility unless you give us permission to disclose it.
-You have the right to restrict the use of the health information contained in the directory.

-This facility does X does not maintain a directory at this time.
+This facility does not maintain a directory at this time.

 Required by Law.
 We will disclose health information about you when we are required to do so by a federal, state, or local law or regulation.